satorhho/SmartSquat/README.md

 https://github.com/0x48lab/flutter_body_detection/tree/main/example/lib

 ## To apk
-Before making it an apk run "flutter pub get" in the cmd.
-Then run input "flutter build apk" for making it an apk
+Before making it an apk input "flutter pub get" in the cmd.
+Then input "flutter build apk" for making it an apk